saoconnell/PeerReviewSimulation/README.md

 Inputs:

-The analysis is driven through a parameter list the defines the potential solutions (range).
+The analysis is driven through a parameter list that defines the potential solutions (range).
 The peer.review.simulation uses the parameter list, number of samples and simulations.

 Output: